 A: Water is not recommended for any infant under four months of age.
 Although a small amount of water every now and again may not hurt, too much water can cause changes in the electrolytes in a babies bloodstream which could lead to seizures and death, so it’s best to not give any at all.

-How often should a 1 month old eat?
+What should a 1 month old baby know?